Bluescape/helm-chart/helm-chart-sources/bluescape-monitoring-dashboards/README.md

 You should get no errors from `yamllint` and you should get no errors from `helm`.

-This check is also mildly a good chart check.
+This check is a good method of topically validating the manifests returned are valid yaml.

 ### Chart validation

 The following will perform a dry-run of the chart.
+For the purposes of this set of examples, we'll be using the Atreus cluster to perform these tests.
+You'll have to transpose these directions with whichever [test] cluster you, the reader, is working in.

+Note that if the `bluescape-monitoring-dashboards` are already installed on your cluster, you'll need to re-use the same deployment name under which those were installed with helm before.

 ```
 # for good practice you should make sure you're using the correct cluster